Kaminari-Mizu/UnityGameProject1/README.md

 ---
 ## How to Use the Project
-Register on the Website.
+-Register on the Website.
-Create an account on the frontend website.
+-Create an account on the frontend website.

-Log in through Unity.
+-Log in through Unity.
-Use the same credentials as your website account.
+-Use the same credentials as your website account.

-The backend verifies your login details before granting access.
+-The backend verifies your login details before granting access.

-Play the Game.
+-Play the Game.
-Move, attack, swim, and jump in the environment.
+-Move, attack, swim, and jump in the environment.

-Press Esc → Save to create a save file.
+-Press Esc → Save to create a save file.

-Load or delete saves from the main menu.
+-Load or delete saves from the main menu.

-View Progress Online.
+-View Progress Online.
-After saving, return to the website and refresh the page.
+-After saving, return to the website and refresh the page.

-Your latest game data (scene, position, health, mana) will appear under the Progress section.
+-Your latest game data (scene, position, health, mana) will appear under the Progress section.
 ---
 ## Project Purpose
-This project demonstrates how Unity, .NET, and web technologies can work together to deliver a connected gameplay experience.
+-This project demonstrates how Unity, .NET, and web technologies can work together to deliver a connected gameplay experience.

-It was built as part of a Proof of Concept to explore:
+-It was built as part of a Proof of Concept to explore:

-Cross-platform data synchronization between a game and web app.
+-1) Cross-platform data synchronization between a game and web app.

-Backend-driven player authentication and save management.
+-2) Backend-driven player authentication and save management.

-Full-stack architecture using modern development practices.
+-3) Full-stack architecture using modern development practices.
 ---
 ## Troubleshooting
 Database connection fails =	Ensure SQL Server is running and your appsettings.json connection string is correct.